Christopher Reeve: 1990s

 Before his injury, Reeve was offered the lead in the 1995 film Kidnapped.
 He also planned to direct his first film for the big screen, a romantic comedy entitled Tell Me True.
-Both plans were cancelled as a result of a horse riding accident that left him paralyzed.
+Both plans were cancelled as a result of the horse-riding accident that left him paralyzed.

 In 1996, Reeve narrated the HBO documentary Without Pity: A Film About Abilities.
 The film won the Emmy Award for Outstanding Informational Special.
 He then acted in a small role in the film A Step Toward Tomorrow.

-In 1997, Reeve made his directorial debut with the HBO film In the Gloaming with Robert Sean Leonard, Glenn Close, Whoopi Goldberg, Bridget Fonda, and David Strathairn.
+The following year, Reeve made his directorial debut with the HBO film In the Gloaming with Robert Sean Leonard, Glenn Close, Whoopi Goldberg, Bridget Fonda, and David Strathairn.
 The film was nominated for five Emmy Awards, including Outstanding Directing for a Miniseries or Special, and won four awards out of the six it was nominated for at the CableACE Awards.
 Dana said, "There's such a difference in his outlook, his health, his overall sense of well-being when he's working at what he loves, which is creative work."

 In early 1998, Reeve persuaded Michael Eisner, the CEO of Disney at the time, to give a two-hour prime-time slot on ABC to a spinal cord research fundraiser.
 The special focused on inspiring stories of people with disabilities, as well as performances by disabled artists.
 Reeve said, "To put two hours about spinal cord injury on prime-time TV is unheard of.
 We wanted to make it a celebration of life.
 Show the triumphs that can happen."
 Numerous celebrities lent their support, including Robin Williams, Tom Hanks, Meryl Streep, Glenn Close, Stevie Wonder, Willie Nelson, Gloria Estefan, and many others.
 A Celebration of Hope received an Emmy nomination for Outstanding Variety, Music or Comedy Special.

 On April 25, 1998, Random House published Reeve's autobiography, Still Me.
 The book spent 11 weeks on the New York Times Best Seller list.
 Reeve narrated the abridged audiobook, which won him the Grammy Award for Best Spoken Word Album, the Audie Award for Solo Narration by the Author, and the Earphones Award from AudioFile.
 The paperback edition with a new afterword was released the following year and spent an additional two weeks on the Best Seller list.

 Also in 1998, Reeve starred in and served as executive producer of Rear Window, a remake of Hitchcock's 1954 film.
 He was nominated for a Golden Globe and won a Screen Actors Guild Award for his performance.